Is Nail Polish Bad for Your Nails?

 During the removal process, the nails are soaked in acetone.
 This further weakens the already damaged nails.

 To avoid any nail damage, don’t overbuff your nails.
 The acetone won’t cause much damage unless the nails are thin from too much buffing.

 After the removal, use a hydrating creme for your hands and nails.

 Acetone is a harsh and powerful chemical that will dry your nails and skin.

 Inhaling acetone can even damage the nasal passage.
 It’s why you should only use it in a well-ventilated room.

 There are even special rules for how to dispose of it because it’s a fire hazard.

 So yes, acetone is bad.
-If you have gel or acrylic nails, removing them at home isn’t safe.
+If you have gel or acrylic nails, removing them at home isn’t safe if you are not experienced.
 Nail techs are trained to use acetone.

 It would be best to avoid acetone-based remover as well.
 Choose a remover that says ‘acetone free’ or ‘non-acetone’.